joseph-flinn/site/frontend/posts/startup-2025-kickoff.md

 ## Project Kickoff

 Since alignment is the most important aspect of the success of a project, we started there.
-The team needed to align on what success of the projects looks like.
+The team needed to align on what success of the project looks like.
 We determined that getting to an MVP launch with little-to-no negative monthly cash flow would be considered a success.
 Anything on top of that would be icing on the cake.